lttng/lttng-docs/contents/using-lttng/instrumenting/instrumenting-linux-kernel/instrumenting-linux-kernel-itself/instrumenting-linux-kernel-tracing.md

 how to use the `lttng` tool to create and control tracing sessions.
-Although the `lttng` tool will load the appropriate _known_ LTTng kernel modules when needed (by launching `root`'s session daemon), it won't load your custom `linux-probe-hello` module by default.
+Although the `lttng` tool will load the appropriate _known_ LTTng kernel modules when needed (by launching `root`'s session daemon), it won't load your custom `lttng-probe-hello` module by default.
 You need to manually start an LTTng session daemon as `root` and use the `--extra-kmod-probes` option to append your custom probe module to the default list: